RanjanBa/react_full_stack/README.md

 # react_full_stack
-a weather react app with postgresSQL and openWeatherMap api and deploy the app using heroku
+a weather react app with postgresSQL and openWeatherMap api and deployed the app using heroku